Table of Contents

 How do deposits work for me as a buyer?

-As a buyer, the deposit process has 4 main steps:
+As a buyer, the deposit process has four main steps:

 Step 1: Find the right pet for you

-Step 2: Contact the seller and arrange a viewing
+Step 2: Contact the seller and ensure the pet is available

-We always encourage you to first contact the seller of the pet to agree on all practical arrangements, and to also book a visit to see the pet.
-You can contact the seller by either calling them, or by sending them a message on Pets4Homes.
+When you've found your perfect pet, you need to make sure the pet is available for you.
+We ALWAYS encourage you to first contact the seller of the pet to agree on all practical arrangements, and to also book a visit to see the pet.
+You can contact the seller by either calling them, or by sending them a message on Pets4Homes - see this article for more information.

 Step 3: Place a deposit

-Once you have decided to place a deposit, you simply navigate to the advert page of the pet, and click the "Place Deposit" button shown below.
+Once you and the seller are in agreement, you can place a deposit.
+Simply navigate to the advert page of the pet, and click the "Place Deposit" button shown below.
 You will then have to go through our payment flow.
 Note that we at this stage only accept Visa and Mastercard.
+Please note that you can only place deposit on one litter at a time.

 Once the deposit has been sent, it will be held by Pets4Homes (Note: the money will not be sent to the seller at this point).
 Until you release the deposit you can at any point decide to cancel the deposit.
 The money will then be refunded back to your payment card.